whiteside-daniel/zoho-deluge-scripts/widgets/Zoho Widgets.md

 When you do `zet run`, it will automatically build and deploy your widget live for you on your localhost (127.0.0.1:5000).
 This means you can go to a browser on your computer and navigate to https://127.0.0.1:5000 and see your app live.
 You may get a security warning the first time, and you should ignore/allow/dismiss that in order to see your widget.

-Note: the first time I did this on my local computer I got an error that "Port 5000 is already in use."
-If this happens to you, you'll have to edit the index.js file in the 'server' folder.
-Open the open /server/index.js and change the variable port from 5000 to another open port (like 3000 or 8080).

 ### Step 5 - Develop your Widget
 Now you can update your /server or /app files, and see the live changes at your live URL.
 Just refresh your page in the browswer to see new changes.